-In terms of doubly-curved, composite (laminated), prestressed, fabric architectural elements, an interesting precursor to our work was undertaken by Cherif et al. [11] who studied similar composite applications.
-They worked with fabrics that had been firstly CNC knitted, and then stiffened with a thermoplastic laminate.
-Another case where the base fabric was first created, and that has some similarities with ours in terms of architectural application, is reported by Ahlquist and Menges [12].
+In terms of doubly-curved, composite (laminated), prestressed, fabric architectural elements, an interesting precursor to our work was undertaken by Cherif et al. [2007] who studied similar composite applications.
+They worked with fabrics that had been the first CNC knitted and then bonded with a thermoplastic laminate.
+Another case where the base fabric was first created, and that has some similarities with ours in terms of architectural application, is reported by Ahlquist and Menges [2013].
 They described what they term 'micro-architectures', and considered the active performative behaviour of heterogeneous textiles.
 Interestingly, they used the intarsia technique in order to combine two yarns of knitted textiles of different elasticity.
 The intarsia method for weaving produces fields made up of one of the two different materials that are being woven.
-The effect is that materials appear to be inlaid into one another.
-This adds an additional dimension and potential to the forms and behaviour possible in the final product.
+The effect is that materials appear to be inlaid in one another, This adds an additional dimension and potential to the forms and behaviour possible in the final product.

 As noted earlier our technique involves prestressing the fabric element in the laminated composite; we apply the second material to an already prestressed fabric.
-In what they refer to as a post-forming composite technique Ahlquist et al. [13] also experimented with pre-stressing the base fabric; in this case, stretched TRC material.
+In what they refer to as a post-forming composite technique Ahlquist et al. [2013, 2014] also experimented with pre-stressing the base fabric; in this case, stretched TRC material.
 They then applied an epoxy resin to this in order to enable lamination of the composite three-dimensional product.
-An interesting alternative to the direct application of prestressing to the fabric was described by Baranovskaya et al. [14].
+An interesting alternative to the direct application of prestressing to the fabric was described by Baranovskayaet al. [2016].
 Here they used pneumatic activation technology to apply the prestress rather than by direct application of a mechanical force.
 Inflated fabrics have the potential to provide a lightweight architectural cladding with much better insulation properties than single skin elements, so this is an area with interesting potential.